Ultimate first-time apartment renters’ guide

 The first is to ensure you that you rent from the best apartment community in the neighborhood you’re considering.
 As a top apartment management company, Home Properties offers quality apartment communities, fair and flexible leases, and high-end amenities.
 To take that a step further, we also guarantee your satisfaction with the Home Properties Pledge

 .
-Whether you’re looking for a studio, 1 bedroom, 2 bedroom or 3 bedroom, Home Properties offers apartments for lease throughout FL, IL, MA, MD, ME, NY, NJ, PA, and VA.
+Whether you’re looking for a studio, 1 bedroom, 2 bedroom or 3 bedroom, Home Properties offers apartments for lease throughout FL, IL, MA, MD, NY, NJ, PA, and VA.
 As a first time renter, you probably have a few questions.

 Home Properties can help!
 Here is some advice to help make renting your first apartment a positive experience: